bitkeeper/zif.sedna/src/zif/sedna/README_da.txt

         p.text = k.strip()

-query result may be a boolean for updates, inserts, etc.  Otherwise, it is unicode text.
-Here, we just got the text content in the query, but we could have returned the full "v" elements and parsed them with an XML parser.
+query result may be a boolean for updates, inserts, etc.  Otherwise, it is an iterable that produces python unicode strings.
+Here, the xquery obtained the text content, but we could have written the query without "text()" and returned the full "v" elements and parsed them with an XML parser.

 Generally, failing queries will raise an exception.
 Zope takes care of pooling connections and begin(), commit() / rollback().